 * * *

 With in-store mobile checkout, retailers can address one of the major challenges associated with offline shopping: insufferable checkout lines.
 Retail leaders have already invested in a cashless experience to meet customer expectations, boost in-store sales, and maximize employee efficiency.
-If you’re interested in exploring mobile checkout at your brick-and-mortar locations, request a consultation with the HotWax Commerce team.
+If you’re interested in exploring more about mobile checkout in store, request a consultation with the HotWax Commerce team.